List of Chinook Jargon place names

+Terms from Chinook Jargon, a regional trade language of the Pacific Northwest, have been used as place names since contact between Europeans and Indigenous people began in the late-18th and early-19th centuries.
+Anthropologist Douglas Deur has described the "toponymic complex" of Chinook Jargon place names as "perhaps the most extensive ... in North America."
+The language includes words from both the Indo-European languages of settlers, primarily English and French, as well as Native Pacific Northwest languages, primarily the Chinookan and Salishan language families.
+While many place names date to the contact period, others were bestowed later by government agencies like the United States Forest Service.
+Others are a hybrid, with an earlier contact-era Chinook Jargon name combined with a later, English addition.
+Spelling in Chinook Jargon, outside of its contemporary use at the Confederated Tribes of the Grand Ronde reservation, has never been standardized, resulting in wide variability both across and within eras and regions.

-The following is a listing of placenames from the Chinook Jargon, generally from the Canadian provinces of British Columbia and Alberta, the Canadian Yukon Territory and the U.S. states of Alaska, Washington, Oregon, Idaho, and Montana.
-Some outliers exist in California, Utah, Nevada, the Canadian Prairies and the Great Plains States, and as far east as Michigan, Ontario, Quebec and New Hampshire; those in the Prairies/Plains and Ontario/Quebec may be assumed to have been "carried" there in the era by fur traders.
+The following is an incomplete listing of place names derived from Chinook Jargon, generally found in the Canadian provinces of British Columbia and Alberta, the Canadian Yukon Territory and the U.S. states of Alaska, Washington, Oregon, Idaho, and Montana.
+Some outliers exist in California, Utah, Nevada, the Canadian Prairies and the Great Plains States, and as far east as Michigan, Ontario, Quebec and New Hampshire; those in the Prairies or Plains and Ontario or Quebec may be assumed to have been "carried" there in the contact era by fur traders.

 Note: multiples entries of the same name are sorted in alphabetical order by state or province.